lvzxr/apb-reloaded/README.md

 - /groupinvitemodedefault -> /gimd (Run /gimd true on all characters when not in a group to set group invites to everyone.)

 # Graphics

 > [!NOTE]
 > Shadows should work on all presets, if you want them just enable it under advanced graphics in-game after selecting the preset you like.
-If it doesn't work however go into `APBMachineOptions` and remove the `DynamicShadows` and `LightEnvironmentShadows` lines, save, restart the game then re-enable shadows again.
+If it doesn't work however, go into `APBMachineOptions` and remove the `DynamicShadows` and `LightEnvironmentShadows` lines, save, restart the game then re-enable shadows again.

+> [!NOTE]
+> If you wish to remove bullet holes, in `APBCompat` set  `ParticleMaxWorldSpaceArea` to a value of `0.1` and so that the nade trails aren't almost invisible ensure that `TEXCAT_VFX Usage 0 and 1` have their `MaxLODSize` set to `16` and their `LODBias` set to `4`. **You cannot see vehicle fire with ParticleMaxWorldSpaceArea set this way**

 > [!IMPORTANT]
 > When switching between clay vehicles and standard your game may crash therefore I recommend you do this on the login screen and then reboot.